-- (a) General.
-Except as set forth in this Section 18, Awards may not be sold, pledged, assigned, hypothecated, transferred or disposed of in any(b) manner other than by will or by the laws of descent or distribution.
-The designation of a beneficiary by a Participant will not constitute a transfer.
-An Option or Stock Award may be exercised, during the lifetime of the holder of an Option or Stock Award, only by such holder or a transferee permitted by this Section 18. - (b) Limited Transferability Rights.
-The Administrator may in its discretion grant transferable Nonstatutory Stock Options pursuant to Option Agreements specifying the manner in which such Nonstatutory Stock Options are transferable. - 19.
+- 18. Transferability of Awards.
+Incentive Stock Options may not be sold, pledged, assigned, hypothecated, transferred, or disposed of in any manner other than by will or by the laws of descent or distribution and may be exercised, during the lifetime of the Participant, only by the Participant.
+Other awards shall be transferable (i) by will and by the laws of descent and distribution and (ii) during the lifetime of the Participant, to the extent and in the manner authorized by the Administrator, but only to the extent such transfers are made in accordance with Applicable Laws to family members, to family trusts, to family controlled entities, to charitable organizations, and pursuant to domestic relations orders or agreements, in all cases without payment for such transfers to the Participant.
+Notwithstanding the foregoing, the Participant may designate one or more beneficiaries of the Participant's award in the event of the Participant's death on a beneficiary designation form provided by the Administrator. - 19.
 Time of Granting Awards.
 The date of grant of an Award shall, for all purposes, be the date on which the Administrator makes the determination granting such Award, or such other date as is determined by the Board; provided, however, that in the case of any Incentive Stock Option, the grant date shall be the later of the date on which the Administrator makes the determination granting such Incentive Stock Option or the date of commencement of the Optionee's employment relationship with the Company.
 Notice of the determination shall be given to each Employee or Consultant to whom an Award is so granted within a reasonable time after the date of such grant.